ML-KULeuven/socceraction/docs/documentation/valuing_actions/index.rst

 a specific game state.

-Implemented Frameworks
+Implemented frameworks
 ----------------------

-The socceraction package implements three frameworks to assess the impact of the individual actions performed by soccer players: xT, VAEP and Atomic-VAEP.
+The socceraction package implements three frameworks to assess the impact of the individual actions performed by soccer players: Expected Threat (xT), VAEP and Atomic-VAEP.

 .. toctree::

   xT
-  VAEP
+  vaep
-  Atomic_VAEP
+  atomic_vaep